comp426-2022-spring/a99-rigel/docs/team-roles.md

 # Team Roles

-Rishab: API lead and project structure
+Rishab (rkjain02): API lead and project structure

-Max: Backend Lead
+Max (hmumixaM): Back-end Lead

-Peter: Frontend Lead
+Peter (pyao2212): Front-end Lead

-James: Authentication Lead
+James (hetianyuanjames): Authentication Lead

 There was overlap and collaboration between all roles.
-Each person contributed to github and documentation.
+Each person contributed to the github and documentation.